Cris Williamson

-Cris Williamson (born 1947) is an American feminist singer-songwriter and recording artist.
-She was a visible lesbian political activist, during an era when few who were unconnected to the lesbian community were aware of Gay and Lesbian issues.
+Cris Williamson (born February 15, 1947) is an American feminist singer-songwriter and recording artist.
+She was a visible lesbian political activist during an era when few who were unconnected to the lesbian community were aware of gay and lesbian issues.

 Williamson's music and insight have served as a catalyst for change in the creation of women-owned record companies in the 1970s.
-Using her musical talents, networking with other artists working in Women's music, and her willingness to represent those who did not yet feel safe in speaking for themselves, Williamson is credited by many in the LGBT community for her contributions, both artistically, and politically, and continues to be a role model for a younger generation hoping to address concerns and obtain recognition for achievements specific to people who have historically been ignored.
+Using her musical talents, networking with other artists working in women's music, and her willingness to represent those who did not yet feel safe in speaking for themselves, Williamson is credited by many in the LGBTQ community for her contributions, both artistically, and politically, and continues to be a role model for a younger generation hoping to address concerns and obtain recognition for achievements specific to people who have historically been ignored.

-Biography
+Throughout her career, Williamson has released dozens of albums on both Olivia Records and her own Wolf Moon Records label.
+Her 1975 Olivia album, The Changer and the Changed, became one of the best-selling independent albums of all time and is considered a ground breaking album within the women's music genre.

-Early years
+Early life

 Williamson was born in 1947 in Deadwood, South Dakota, although her family moved to Colorado and Wyoming when she was still young.
 Williamson has recalled that she lived in a small isolated town and at some expense, was taken to piano lessons by her mother from when she was around 5 or 6 years of age.
 Her mother insisted that "no matter how far out in the mountains or the wilderness we are, my kids are going to have culture."
 Her musical idol at the time was Judy Collins, and Williamson developed a musical style and sound that was similar to that of Collins.

+Career

+Career beginnings

-She released her first album, The Artistry of Cris Williamson in 1964, when she was sixteen.
+Williamson released her first album, The Artistry of Cris Williamson in 1964, when she was sixteen.
 She became a local musical sensation in Sheridan, Wyoming, releasing two following LPs afterward.
 Williamson graduated from the University of Denver.
 She supported herself initially as a school teacher, while at the same time collaborating with other women who were also singer-songwriters and performing artists.
 She began to network with Holly Near, Meg Christian, and Margie Adam, all musicians who became women artists of stature, forming an entirely new genre of music, primarily about and for women.

-Career